-Thus, through the integral and derivative term, the PID controller can be understood as a controller that takes also the past, and the future error into consideration.
+Thus, through the integral and derivative term, the PID regulator can be understood as a controller that takes also the past, and the future error into consideration.

-For optimum performance of the regulator, parameters K, $T_i$ and $T_d$ have to be set properly.
+For optimum performance of the regulator, parameters P, I, and D have to be set properly.
 Nonetheless, it is generally impossible to outline optimal values for parameters theoretically.
 Due to this fact, they are obviously tuned manually or by some adaptive method, see e.g. [1].
-More extensive introduction into PID problematics can be found in [16].
+More extensive introduction into PID regulator problematics can be found in [17].

-It should be pointed out that the relation between PID control and the original problem is only through the parameters K, $T_i$ and $T_d$ .
-As a consequence, it is hard to say how to change the parameters of PID control when the parameters of the system are changed.
-This hidden relation makes the detailed study of PID control practically impossible.
+It should be pointed out that the relation between the PID regulator and the original problem is only through the parameters P, I, and D. As a consequence, it is hard to say how to change the parameters of the regulator when the parameters of the system are changed.
+This hidden relation makes the detailed study of the regulator practically impossible.